-The census return software automatically generates a summary of the data in the school census return.
-Given that the return itself is too large to be viewed in its entirety, it fulfils a number of purposes:
+The census return software automatically generates a summary of the data within the school census return.
+As the return itself is too large to be viewed in its entirety, the school summary fulfils a number of purposes:

 - to allow school staff preparing the return to visually check accuracy and completeness before passing it to the head teacher - to allow the head teacher authorising the return to check accuracy and completeness before submitting the return to the local authority and / or the department.
 Please note: the school summary report contains information about persistent absenteeism.
-[Not for: Nursery schools] This is the school's only opportunity to check its census data before it is used by the department for funding purposes and published in performance tables - where the summary report is forwarded to the local authority it allows them to check the return from the school and provides the department with assurance that the return has been subject to an element of data checking by the school and local authority - it is strongly recommended that the summary report is inspected carefully with particular attention paid to those sections that might reveal evidence that some individual pupil data was not entered on to the system prior to generating the return for example free school meal eligibility or the number of pupils with SEN. A thorough check of absence data, as detailed in the process diagram above, is highly recommended
+[Not for: Nursery schools] This is the school's only opportunity to check its census data before it is used by the department for funding purposes and published in performance tables - where the summary report is forwarded to the local authority it allows them to check the return from the school and provides the department with assurance that the return has been subject to an element of data checking by the school and local authority - it is strongly recommended that the summary report is inspected carefully with particular attention paid to: - those sections that might reveal evidence that some individual pupil data was not entered on to the system prior to generating the return: - free school meal eligibility